Fertility

 Can you get pregnant 2 days after your period ends?

 Yes, in a short cycle.
-If your period lasts five days and your cycle is 24 days long, ovulation typically falls around day 10 — just two to three days after your period ends.
-Sperm deposited on day 7 or 8 can survive until ovulation on day 10.
-The risk is real in short cycles and essentially zero in longer ones.
-Cycle length, not simply whether your period has ended, determines the answer.
+If your period lasts five days and your cycle runs 24 days, ovulation typically falls around day 10 — two to three days after bleeding ends.
+Sperm deposited on day 7 or 8 can survive until ovulation.
+The risk is real and not trivial in short cycles; in cycles of 30 days or longer, the same timing carries negligible risk.
+Cycle length, not whether your period has ended, is the number that answers this question.

 What are the chances of getting pregnant right after your period?

-The chance depends almost entirely on your cycle length.
-In a 28-day cycle, the days immediately after your period are low-risk because ovulation is still more than a week away and sperm won't survive that long.
-In a 24-day cycle, those same days carry a meaningful risk because ovulation is approaching within days.
-There is no universal probability — it's specific to when you ovulate.
+There is no universal probability — it depends almost entirely on your cycle length and when you ovulate.
+In a 28-day cycle, the days immediately after your period end are low-risk: ovulation is more than a week away and sperm won't survive that long.
+In a 24-day cycle, those same days carry a meaningful risk because ovulation is days away.
+The only way to know your personal risk is to know your personal ovulation timing.

-How many days after your period can you get pregnant?
+How many days after my period can I get pregnant?

-In a short cycle (around 24–26 days), conception is possible from as early as day 4 or 5 of the cycle — sometimes during a light final day of bleeding — because ovulation can fall as early as day 9 or 10.
-In a longer cycle (32–35 days), you're unlikely to be fertile until well into the second week after your period ends.
-The answer is cycle-specific, not universal.
+In a short cycle of around 24 days, conception is possible from as early as day 4 or 5 — because ovulation can fall as early as day 9 or 10, and sperm deposited four to five days earlier can still be viable.
+In a longer cycle of 32 or more days, the first genuinely fertile days don't arrive until well into the second week after your period ends.
+The answer is cycle-specific, and it shifts if your cycle length changes from month to month.

 Is it safe to have unprotected sex right after your period?